Warsaw Concerto: Popularity

 The success of the film led to an immediate demand for the work, and a recording was dutifully supplied from the film's soundtrack (at nine minutes, it fit perfectly on two sides of a 12-inch disk playing at 78 rpm) along with sheet music for a piano solo version.
 Such unexpected success had another consequence.
-The off-screen piano part was played by Louis Kentner, a fine British musician known for his performances of Franz Liszt, but he had insisted that there be no on-screen credit, for fear that his participation in a popular entertainment would harm his classical reputation.
+The off-screen piano part was played by Louis Kentner, a British musician known for his performances of Franz Liszt, but he had insisted that there be no on-screen credit, for fear that his participation in a popular entertainment would harm his classical reputation.
 He lost his qualms when the recording sold in the millions, and Douglas notes that he even asked for royalties (they were granted).
-Ultimately the Warsaw Concerto was such a hit that it made the then unusual journey from movie screen to concert hall.
+Ultimately, the Warsaw Concerto was such a hit that it made the then unusual journey from movie screen to concert hall.

 In his 19 February 1944 appearance on Desert Island Discs, Guy Gibson, leader of the Dambusters raid, asked for it as his first choice.

 One commentator has suggested that the Warsaw Concerto is the most significant instrumental work written in Britain during the war, still conjuring up a time and place better than any other piece.